 Q. When traveling abroad, are CMU students covered under CMU's liability policies?

 For the most part no. When traveling abroad, only employees of the University are fully covered under CMU Foreign Liability; Errors & Omissions; Auto; and Workers' Compensation policies.
-However, registered study abroad and Program B status students have some coverage benefits under CMU's Foreign Liability, Kidnap and Ransom and Travel Accident policies.
-Program B status students are students studying abroad for academic credit but not as part of the Study Abroad/Faculty Led Program.
-Additionally, registered study abroad/Program B status students do have available to them affordable insurance which includes medical evacuation/repatriation through an Outbound Domestic Student Blanket Insurance Policy arranged by CMU.
-It is recommended all students purchase coverage through this policy.
-CMU students with study abroad or Program B status should be referred to the Office of Study Abroad for details and assistance.
+However, registered study abroad and Plan B status students have some coverage benefits under CMU's Foreign Liability, Kidnap and Ransom and Travel Accident policies.
+Plan B status students are students studying abroad for academic credit but not as part of the Study Abroad/Faculty Led Program.
+Additionally, registered study abroad/Plan B status students do have available to them affordable insurance which includes medical evacuation/repatriation through an Outbound Domestic Student Blanket Insurance Policy arranged by CMU.
+It is required all students purchase coverage through this policy.
+CMU students with study abroad or Plan B status should be referred to the Office of Study Abroad for details and assistance.

-Q. Are dependents, non-Study Abroad/Program B status students, or other accompanying faculty or staff on a University approved trip covered by CMU's liability policies?
+Q. Are dependents, non-Study Abroad/Plan B status students, or other accompanying faculty or staff on a University approved trip covered by CMU's liability policies?

 If you have questions or comments, please contact: